SalarMahani/cabin-booking/README.md

 # 🏡
 **cabin-booking** is a cabin booking platform originally created by [Jonas Schmedtmann](https://github.com/jonasschmedtmann).<br>
-This version has been modified and Specialized by me. this project lets users explore cabins, filter by capacity, and book stays through interface.<br> Users can log in with their Google account, view their bookings, edit existing reservations, and book new stays using a calendar-based interface.
+This version has been modified and Specialized by me. this project lets users explore cabins, filter by capacity, and book stays through interface.<br> Users can log in with their Google account, view their bookings, edit existing reservations, and book new stays using a calendar-based interface.<br><br>

+⚠️ Important Note:<br>
+This project uses NextAuth.js for Google authentication.
+In some countries, access to certain Google APIs or domains used by NextAuth may be restricted.
+If you face issues during login, you may need to use a VPN to bypass regional limitations.<br><br>
 Live Demo: 👉 https://cabin-booking-orpin.vercel.app/<br>

 <br>